MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/information.md

 }
 ```

 The `Length` property of the newly created `SKPathMeasure` object obtains the length of the path.
-This is divided by the `baseTextWidth` value (which is the width of the text based on a text size of 10) and then multiplied by the base text size of 10.
+The path length is divided by the `baseTextWidth` value (which is the width of the text based on a text size of 10) and then multiplied by the base text size of 10.
 The result is a new text size for displaying the text along that path:

 [![](information-images/pathlength-small.png "Triple screenshot of the Path Length page")](information-images/pathlength-large.png#lightbox "Triple screenshot of the Path Length page")